ThatGuyCalledJesse/fileserver/README.md

 # Linux
 If you're on linux, run `start_server.sh`.
 # Mac
 If you're on Mac, you're out of luck.
-It's not supported yet.
+It's not supported.